downfa11/cursus/docs/user-guide/installation.md

 # Installation

-This page covers the installation of go-broker using different methods: building from source or using Docker.
+This page covers the installation of cursus using different methods: building from source or using Docker.

 For configuration options after installation, see [Configuration](./configuration.md).
 For instructions on running the broker once installed, see [Running the Broker](../core/server.md).